LGBTQ themes in Hindu mythology: Others

 A similar merger occurs between the beauty and prosperity goddess Lakshmi and her husband Vishnu, forming the hermaphroditic or androgynous Lakshmi-Narayana.

 In the Bhagavata Purana, Vishnu takes the form of the enchantress, Mohini, in order to trick the demons into giving up Amrita, the elixir of life.
 Shiva later becomes attracted to Mohini and their relationship results in the birth of a son.
+Mohini is an example of gender fluidity in Hindu mythology.
 In the Brahmanda Purana, Shiva's wife Parvati "hangs her head in shame" when she sees her husband's pursuit of Mohini.
 In some stories, Shiva asks Vishnu to take on the Mohini form again so he can see the actual transformation for himself.
 Stories in which Shiva knows of Mohini's true nature have been interpreted to "suggest the fluidity of gender in sexual attraction".

 Pattanaik writes that those focusing only on homoeroticism miss the narrative's deeper metaphysical significance: Mohini's femininity represents the material aspect of reality, and Mohini's seduction is another attempt to induce Shiva into taking an interest in worldly matters.
 He cites another story to show that only Vishnu has the power to "enchant" Shiva: a demon tries to kill Shiva by taking the form of a woman (placing sharp teeth in "his" vagina).
 Shiva recognizes the impostor and kills the demon by the placing a "thunderbolt" on his "manhood" during their act of "lovemaking".

 In the later, non-Puranic story of the origin of God Ayyappa, Vishnu as Mohini becomes pregnant by Shiva, and gives birth to Ayyappa, who she abandons in shame.
 Pattanaik writes that rather than Mohini becoming pregnant, Ayyappa sprang from Shiva's semen, which he ejaculated upon embracing Mohini.
 In another version, the Pandyan king Rajasekhara of Pandalam adopts the baby.
 In this version, Ayyappa is referred to as ayoni jata, "born of a non-vagina", and later Hariharaputra, "the son of Vishnu and Shiva", and grows up to be a great hero.

 Changes of sex and cross-dressing also occur in mythology about non-divine figures.